 A sub-agent has, in general, no right of lien against the principal as such1.
-If, however, he is employed with the authority of the principal, and at the time when the right attaches he is unaware of the existence of a principal, he has the same right of lien against him as he would have had if the agent employing him had been the principal2; and although he may be aware of the principal's existence, he has a similar right of lien against the principal in respect of claims arising out of the transaction in which he was employed
+If, however, he is employed with the authority of the principal, and at the time when the right attaches he is unaware of the existence of a principal, he has the same right of lien against him as he would have had if the agent employing him had been the principal2; and although he may be aware of the principal's existence, he has a similar right of lien against the principal in respect of claims arising out

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.